NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 OpenSearchException[OpenSearch exception [type=mapper_parsing_exception, reason=failed to parse field [winlog_event_data_param1] of type [date] in document with id 's0me-rand0m-iD-from-Graylog'.
 Preview of field's value: 'Windows Update']]; nested: OpenSearchException[OpenSearch exception [type=illegal_argument_exception, reason=failed to parse date field [Windows Update] with format [strict_date_optional_time||epoch_millis]]]; nested: OpenSearchException[OpenSearch exception [type=date_time_parse_exception, reason=Failed to parse with all enclosed parsers]];
 ```

-#Content packs for parsing Cisco ASA
+# Content packs for parsing Cisco ASA
+## Installing the Contentpack
 In the folder "Content Packs" you will find a file with a contentpack.
-This contentpack includes
+This contentpack includes all neccesary Grok-patterns as well as the neccesary rules to implement them.
+To install the content pack to on "/system/contentpacks" and click on "Upload" in the upper right.
+Choose the file upload the content pack.

+## Adding the Rules to the Pipeline
+To stay in the schema from above open the Pipeline

 	Content Pack mit Rules + Groks
 	Install
 	adding to pipeline
 	check if it works

 Use Cases / Dashbaords